ShirshoDipto/social-media-client/README.md

 ### 7. Notifications (See additional info section no.3)

-- Notifications for new posts
+- Notifications for new posts.
-- Notifications for new messages
+- Notifications for new messages.
-- Notifications for new friend requests
+- Notifications for new friend requests.
-- Notification when a friend request is accepted
+- Notification when a friend request is accepted.
 - Pagination for notifications.

 ### 8. Messenger